White House vows to protect U.S. telecoms network from Huawei security threat

-WASHINGTON (Reuters) - The Biden administration will work to safeguard American telecoms networks from “untrusted vendors” like Huawei that threaten national security, the White House said on Wednesday, offering some insight into its plans for China’s top telecoms equipment giant, long in Washington’s crosshairs.
+WASHINGTON (Reuters) - The Biden administration will work to safeguard American telecoms networks from “untrusted vendors” like Huawei Technologies Co Ltd that threaten national security, the White House said on Wednesday, offering some insight into its plans for China’s top telecoms equipment company, long in Washington’s crosshairs.

+“Telecommunications equipment made by untrusted vendors, including Huawei, is a threat to the security of the U.S. and our allies,” White House press secretary Jen Psaki told reporters in a daily briefing.

 Questions have swirled about how Democratic President Joe Biden, who took office earlier this month, will handle Huawei.
 The company has been accused by Washington of being capable of spying on customers, as well as intellectual property theft and sanctions violations.
 Huawei has denied wrongdoing.